skyvers/skyve-dev-guide/_pages/reports.md

 Skyve applications (from version 8.0.0 onwards) provide an alternative report engine based on the Freemarker tempalte language.
 While it does not provide the pixel-perfect precision of Jasper, reports can we written in HTML and have much less of a learning curve.

-Freemarker reports also have the benefit of being able to be stored and executed in your application's database, so reports can be created or updated on the fly without needing to deploy your application.
+Freemarker reports also have the benefit of being able to be stored and executed in your application's database, so reports can be created or updated on the fly without needing to redeploy your application.

 See the [Freemarker Quick Reference Guide](./../_pages/appendix-freemarker-quick-reference.md) for syntax specific help working with Freemarker report templates.